Book your place at the NEL Digital Health Innovation Conference

 This service started in July 2016 and has grown considerably since then.

-We deal with most aspects of cardiology that can be dealt with on an outpatient basis and are able to provide a responsive surface to referrals from primary care, allied health services such as Navigo, palliative care nursing etc. and referrals from secondary care services such as the heart failure and cardiac rehabilitation nurses.
+We deal with most aspects of cardiology that can be dealt with on an outpatient basis and are able to provide a responsive surface to referrals from primary care, allied health services such as Navigo, palliative care nursing, etc. and referrals from secondary care services such as the heart failure and cardiac rehabilitation nurses.

-Currently we receive around 2000 new patient referrals a year to the service and with review appointments, this runs about 9000 appointments per year.
+Currently, we receive around 2000 new patient referrals a year to the service, and with review appointments, this runs about 9000 appointments per year.

-The service has grown considerably over the past six years and has the potential to grow further with increased clinical activity occurring in the community settings that had previously been seen within the secondary care domains.
+The service has grown considerably over the past ten years and has the potential to grow further with increased clinical activity occurring in the community settings that had previously been seen within the secondary care domains.

 We receive consistently high ratings and praise from service users.